tbs3/SPEED_trucks/README.md

 # SPEED_Trucks #

 Take control of modified Faller Car System trucks from a Raspberry Pi in AP mode, using python and UDP packets.
+This project was made as part of the <a href="https://www.cristal.univ-lille.fr/spip.php?page=article&id_article=156">SPEED (Smart Ports Entrepreneurial Ecosystem Development)</a> project.

 First, we need to configure the raspberry pi in AP mode, so it can hosts the "SPEEDTRUCKS" Wi-Fi, which the truck connects to.
 The truck starts listening for UDP packets using port 4210 and we just need to send them with python.
 I'll try to create a library for a better (further) use.